How To Plan A Garden

 Garden size

 The thing you need to consider mostly here is how many people you are growing vegetables for and what percentage of your usual diet do you want to grow.
 If it’s just two people you won’t need a lot of space.
 If you’re growing most of your veggies for a family of six or eight people, you’ll need a bigger area.
 Remember though, that it’s probably best to start out with a small patch and expand it as you become confident in your gardening abilities.
-You might want to start out growing a few easy to grow vegetableshow to layout a vegetable garden then start including more variety as gardening is a lifelong learning process.
+You might want to start out growing a few easy to grow vegetables then start including more variety as gardening is a lifelong learning process.
 Allow for additional space to open up over time in your planning stages, including paths.

 Try drawing out your space on paper, to scale.
 Then you can play around with ideas on paper before putting any hard work into the area.